moderntribe/square-one/docs/getting-started/01_installation.md

 As noted, SquareOne is all intents and purposes, is WordPress.
 So it can be run on any local development environment that supports WordPress, with a few tweaks:

 1. WordPress is installed in a sub-folder as a dependency.
 We've bundled a custom Nginx file that handles this nicely here `dev/docker/nginx/nginx.conf`.
-2. All build steps are required for the application to work, documented above under the "Build SquareOne"
+2. All configuration and build steps are required for the application to work, documented above.

 ### LocalWP
 For those who want to use [LocalWP](https://localwp.com/), a popular local development environment, we provide a plugin that handles the Nginx config for you [here](https://github.com/moderntribe/square-one-localwp-addon).